 Explore the untamed beauty of the South Luangwa with our experienced guides at your side, sharing their knowledge of flora and fauna.
 Our amazing guides make every step thrilling, allowing you to become part of the landscape rather than a mere spectator.

 A river safari offers a fresh perspective on the breathtaking scenery and wildlife, from predators on the bank to the diverse birdlife.
 With plenty of water, January to April is the best time to enjoy a boating safari.
+This is a seasonal activity when the rivers are flowing in the green season.

 Feel the thrill of early explorers while camping out in the Luwi Riverbed with only the wildlife and stars for company.
 It’s an experience you will never forget.